MaximRouiller/experimental_samples/durable-function/blog.md

 Beside the normal [serverless concepts](https://docs.microsoft.com/dotnet/standard/serverless-architecture/?WT.mc_id=dotnet-blog-marouill), Azure Durable Functions introduces more concepts that makes developing complex workflow easy.

-If you need to know what .NET Core is all about, we have [great tutorials](https://docs.microsoft.com/dotnet/core/tutorials/?WT.mc_id=dotnet-blog-marouill) to get you started.

 Let's start with the basic concepts and work our way up.

 ### Definition of a Function